asyncapi/modelina/examples/README.md

 - [generate-go-models](./generate-go-models) - A basic example to generate Go data models
 - [generate-javascript-models](./generate-javascript-models) - A basic example to generate JavaScript data models
 - [generate-kotlin-models](./generate-kotlin-models) - A basic example to generate Kotlin data models
+- [generate-cplusplus-models](./generate-cplusplus-models) - A basic example to generate C++ data models

 ## Integrations
 These are examples of how you can integrate Modelina into a specific scenario: